UncleGravity/web-ant-plus/README.md

 - open()

   - Tries to open the stick.
-Returns false on failure.
+Returns a promise that resolves once the stick is closed (or the promise is rejected due to an error).
+In this case it will return the underlying USBDevice instance.
+In practice this should mean that the `open()` method if awaited is blocking until the communication with stick terminates.

 - close()